4.5. Troubleshooting Installations

 Figure 4.26.
 Installation Step Failed

-At this point, it is good to know that the installer makes use of multiple virtual consoles: the main screen that you see is running either on the fifth console (for the graphical installer, CTRL+Alt+F5) or on the first console (for the textual installer, Shift+F4).
-In both cases, the fourth console (CTRL+Shift+F4) displays logs of what is happening and you can usually see a more useful error message there, such as the one in Figure 4.27, “The Log Screen of the Installer”, which reveals that the installer has run out of disk space.
+At this point, it is good to know that the installer makes use of multiple virtual consoles: the main screen that you see is running either on the fifth console (for the graphical installer, CTRL+ALT+F5) or on the first console (for the classic text-mode installer, CTRL+ALT+F1).
+In both cases, the fourth console ( CTRL+ALT+F4 ) displays logs of what is happening and you can usually see a more useful error message there, such as the one in Figure 4.27, “The Log Screen of the Installer”, which reveals that the installer has run out of disk space.

 Figure 4.27.
 The Log Screen of the Installer

-The second and third consoles (CTRL+Shift+F2 and CTRL+Shift+F3, respectively) host shells that you can use to investigate the current situation in more detail.
+The second and third consoles ( CTRL+ALT+F2 and CTRL+ALT+F3, respectively) host shells that you can use to investigate the current situation in more detail.
 Most of the command line tools are provided by BusyBox so the feature set is rather limited, but it is enough to figure out most of the problems that you are likely to encounter.

-Once you clickfrom the main installer failure screen (Figure 4.26, “Installation Step Failed”), you will be returned to a screen that you will normally never see (the Main Menu shown in Figure 4.28, “Main Menu of the Installer”), which allows you to launch one installation step after another.
+Once you click Continue from the main installer failure screen ( Figure 4.26, “Installation Step Failed”), you will be returned to a screen that you will normally never see (the Main Menu shown in Figure 4.28, “Main Menu of the Installer”), which allows you to launch one installation step after another.
 If you managed to fix the problem through the shell access (congratulations!) then you can retry the step that failed.